superandrew123/umpire/README.md

 ##Kickball Umpire
 This is my rails based Umping application.
 It's optimized for mobile.
-Log in to create games.
-You can then ump games and save them to your account.

 Live at http://umping.heroku.com

 ##Features
-* Anyone can view all the games and watch games as their umped
+* Anyone can view all the games and watch games as they are umped
 * Creating an account and logging in allows a user to create games
 * Games are saved on each out.
 All games are viewable from the main page.